How to Have a Yard Sale

 If a traditional rummage sale isn't an option for you (no garage, live in an apartment, too far from town, ect) you might want to consider selling online.
 Search for Facebook groups in your area that are titled, Free Classifieds, or Online Garage Sale, or similar.
 Create an album and take snapshots of all the items you want to sell.
 Have people come pick up the items or create a drop area and meet everyone on a certain day.
 I've been really into this style of selling lately and it works out well for me to create a day and drop point to meet everyone since I don't live in town.
 The extra bonus to selling this way is that you don't have to wait for nice weather, you can sell any time of year!

-What tips do you have for selling at a rummage sale?
+What tips do you have for how to have a yard sale?

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.